Protecting Cultural Resources in the Face of Climate Change

 Overview

-Climate change doesn’t just threaten our natural resources—it threatens our cultural resources, too.
-Cultural resources represent evidence of past human activity, such as archeological sites, or are of significance to a group of people traditionally associated with the resource, such as Native American ceremonial sites.
+Climate change doesn’t just threaten our natural resources.
+It threatens our cultural resources too.
+Cultural resources represent evidence of past human activity, such as archeological sites.
+They are often significant to a group of people with a cultural connection to the resource, such as Native American ceremonial sites.

-Cultural resources hold multiple and diverse values to local communities, visitors, and the general public.
-These resources are irreplaceable, and their meaning is often tied to their specific location.
-This project will contribute significantly to our understanding of the vulnerability of cultural resources to climate change throughout the southeastern U.S. and the role that historic significance should play in management decisions—information that is vital for developing strategies to conserve these resources into the future.
+Cultural resources hold diverse values to local communities and the general public.
+These resources are irreplaceable.
+Their meaning is often tied to their specific location.
+This project improves our understanding of how climate change impacts cultural resources.
+It also informs the role that historic significance should play in management decisions.

 More Information: